Fate of Topological Dirac Magnons in van der Waals Ferromagnets at Finite Temperature: Introduction

 The rest of this paper is organized as follows.
 In Sec.~\ref{sec:Model_and_Methods}, after introducing a spin model that describes magnetic excitations in vdW honeycomb ferromagnets (Sec.~\ref{sec:spin_model}), we present the interacting spin-wave theory (Secs.~\ref{sec:HolsteinPrimakoff}--\ref{sec:spectral_function}) with several different levels of approximation (Sec.~\ref{sec:list_of_approximations}), including the T-matrix resummation (Sec.~\ref{sec:resummation}).

 Two-magnon bound states, effectively captured by the nonperturbative T-matrix resummation, are shown to contribute to the renormalization of single-magnon excitations in CrBr${}_3$ (Sec.~\ref{sec:CrBr3}).
 We begin with the kinematics of unbound multimagnon excitations (Sec.~\ref{sec:CrBr3_multiparticle_continua}), and then discuss how two-magnon bound states can renormalize single-magnon spectra (Sec.~\ref{sec:CrBr3_twomagnonBS}).
 By comparing INS data for bulk CrBr${}_3$ reported in Ref.~\cite{Nikitin2022} across a wide temperature range with the results of our interacting spin-wave analysis including the T-matrix resummation, we uncover possible contributions from bound states (Secs.~\ref{sec:CrBr3_T_ll_1} and \ref{sec:CrBr3_T_lesssim_1}).
-Some of our findings based on the interacting spin-wave theory are further corroborated within the level of classical spin dynamics (Sec.~\ref{sec:CrBr3_classical_spin_dynamics}).
-Moreover, robustness of the Dirac point even in the vicinity of $T_\textrm{C}$ is examined (Sec.~\ref{sec:CrBr3_Dirac_points}).
+Moreover, the robustness of the Dirac points even in the vicinity of $T_\textrm{C}$ is examined (Sec.~\ref{sec:CrBr3_Dirac_points}).
+Some of our findings based on the interacting spin-wave theory are further corroborated within the level of classical atomistic spin dynamics (Sec.~\ref{sec:CrBr3_classical_spin_dynamics}).

 CrI${}_3$ serves as an example demonstrating that the topological gap induced by the DMI remains robust up to the Curie temperature (Sec.~\ref{sec:CrI3}).
 After recapping previous disputes over the presence or absence of thermally induced topological transitions (Sec.~\ref{sec:CrI3_recap}), we present a comprehensive analysis based on the T-matrix resummation, which supports their absence (Sec.~\ref{sec:CrI3_absence_of_gap_closing}).
 Besides, a realistic criterion to observe the robust topological gap up to $T_\textrm{C}$ is estimated (Sec.~\ref{sec:CrI3_observability_of_gap}).